SweetPastry/SweetPastryDotfiles/README.md

 cd ~/.dotfiles
 stow <Username>
 ```
-This will automatically link all files in the <Username> folder to your $HOME directory following the same file structure.
-It is similar to using ln -s, but stow handles more complex symlink structures for you.
+This will automatically link all files in the `<Username>` folder to your `$HOME` directory following the same file structure.
+It is similar to using `ln -s`, but stow handles more complex symlink structures for you.

 By using this approach, you can keep your configuration files neatly organized, version-controlled, and easily portable across different environments.